vito-go/kaisecurity/README.md

 - `POST /scan`: Fetches and stores vulnerability scan data from a GitHub repository.
 - `POST /query`: Queries stored vulnerabilities by severity.

-This service uses SQLite for storage and supports parallel file processing.
+This service uses SQLite for storage and supports parallel file processing, but easy to scale with a database like PostgreSQL, MySQL, etc.

 ---